Ask the Family

 The format was spruced up for the Nineties.
 First of all, a computer (what? technology?) had been introduced to help with the scoring and the puzzles.
 However, some things never change.
 The set was as compact as ever, and there was still no room (nor need, frankly) for a studio audience.
 The ultimate prize was a multimedia PC for the family.
 Runners-up got Ask The Family mugs each with their own names stamped on them.

 Shows in this revival first went out on UK Gold during weekend teatimes.
 It was repeated on BBC2 during weekdays, with the final scheduled for 15 October.
-Over-running golf caused the final to be postponed, and it eventually went out three weeks later on 12 November.
+Over-running golf caused the final to be postponed, and it eventually went out four weeks later on 12 November.

 The same varied mix of questions, written by Toby Freeman (a veteran question writer of many a quiz show, most notably the excellent Wipeout) was used in this 90s version.
 They ranged from straightforward general knowledge questions, to lateral thinking groaners, to dynamic picture-based puzzles.